VladimirMarkelov/ttdl/README.md

 - `ttdl list +projA +projB @ctx` - show all incomplete todos that belong either to project `projA` or to  project `projB`, **and** have context `ctx`
 - `ttdl list +*clientA` - show all incomplete todos which project names ends with `clientA`
 - `ttdl list @car*` - show all incomplete todos which have a context starting with `car`

+##### Classic CLI options

+Besides using `+` and `@` to indicate project and context titles, the application supports classic CLI options to set the list of values for a filter:

+- `--project` - filter by project title
+- `--contex` - filter by context name
+- `--tag` - filter by tag name

+All options accepts a comma-separated list of names (and/or patterns).
+If any option value matches any record value, the record is displayed.

+Special values:

+- `none` - select records that do not have any values (`--context none` - records without any context)
+- `any` - select records that have at least one value (`--project any` - records that belong any project)

+Any item can be a full name or a pattern to match as it is described in the [previous section](#free-cli-arguments).

 #### Filter by date